top of page

 CEUs: 2

-The purpose of this presentation is to raise awareness about the importance of perinatal mental health, identify common mental health conditions affecting women during pregnancy and the postpartum period, and explore how effective multidisciplinary support can improve infant and early childhood mental health.
+The purpose of this presentation is to raise awareness about the importance of perinatal mental health, identify common mental health conditions affecting women during pregnancy and the postpartum period, and explore how effective multidisciplinary support can improve early relational health.
 We will discuss culture-shifting ideas on how to overcome the stigma and misconceptions around perinatal mental health and ways to address cultural and systemic barriers for those seeking help.
-The presentation will equips mental health professionals with the knowledge to support pregnant persons and their families during the earliest stage of relational health.
+The presentation will equip mental health professionals with the knowledge to support pregnant persons and their families during the earliest stage of relational health.

 1. Participants will be able to define perinatal mental health and understand its importance for mothers and babies.